owncloud/ocis/README.md

 ## Run ownCloud Infinite Scale

-Please see [Basic Remote Setup](https://owncloud.dev/ocis/deployment/basic-remote-setup/) for a single node bare metal deployment like on a Raspberry Pi or learn how to [deploy to Kubernetes](https://owncloud.dev/ocis/deployment/kubernetes/).
+Please see [Binary Setup](https://doc.owncloud.com/ocis/next/deployment/binary/binary-setup.html) for a single node bare metal deployment like on a Raspberry Pi or learn how to [deploy to Kubernetes](https://doc.owncloud.com/ocis/next/deployment/container/orchestration/orchestration.html).

 To build and run a local instance with demo users: